 The engineer will check that the slopes foreseen have been respected.
-In the event of steep slope, he will instruct to lay anchor blocks.
-At every stoppage, the pipes' tips will be sealed in order to avoid debris to enter.
+In the event of a steep slope, he will instruct to lay anchor blocks.
+At every stoppage, the pipes' tips will be sealed in order to prevent debris from entering.